townmath/cisp400-reader/docs/_sources/recursion/properties.rst.txt

 problem by using the three properties of recursive functions.

-.. admonition:: Self Check
+**Self Check**

+.. tabbed:: tab_self_check

+   .. tab:: Q1

       .. mchoice:: question_recsimp_1
          :correct: c
          :answer_a: 6
          :answer_b: 5
          :answer_c: 4
          :answer_d: 3
          :feedback_a: Good choice: our accumulate example called once for each element, plus the empty vector.
          :feedback_b: The last call to accumulate is always an empty vector
          :feedback_c: the first recursive call passes the vector {4,6,8,10}, the second {6,8,10} and so on until the vector is empty.
          :feedback_d: This would not be enough calls to cover all the numbers on the vector

          How many recursive calls are made when computing the sum of the vector {2,4,6,8,10}?

+   .. tab:: Q2

       .. mchoice:: question_recsimp_2
          :correct: d
          :answer_a: n == 0
          :answer_b: n == 1
          :answer_c: n &gt;= 0
          :answer_d: n &lt;= 1
          :feedback_a:  Although this would work there are better and slightly more efficient choices. since fact(1) and fact(0) are the same.
          :feedback_b: A good choice, but what happens if you call fact(0)?
          :feedback_c: This base case would be true for all numbers greater than zero so fact of any positive number would be 1.
          :feedback_d: Good, this is the most efficient, and even keeps your program from crashing if you try to compute the factorial of a negative number.

          Suppose you are going to write a recusive function to calculate the factorial of a number.  fact(n) returns n * n-1 * n-2 * ...
 Where the factorial of zero is defined to be 1.
 What would be the most appropriate base case?